leeandher/Twitter-CL/README.md

 # twitter-cl

 A useful tool for interacting with the Twitter from command line instead of the normal Twitter UI.
-Built from scratch with [Node.js], [Twitter NPM] and [Oclif]
+Built from scratch with [Node.js](https://nodejs.org/en/), [Twitter NPM](https://www.npmjs.com/package/twitter) and [oclif](https://oclif.io/)

 > 🚨 This project is still in development!
 Feel free to make PRs and Issues for mistakes and/or suggestions! 🚨